Paper Chase #3 | Breast Cancer MortalityFrom May 2018, The Buzz That Won't Quit

 Contralateral Breast MastectomiesFrom April 2018, Will You Be My Facebook Friend?

 After their deep dive into the evidence, Jake and Andrew conclude that contralateral prophylactic mastectomies should not play a role in the management of breast cancer for most patients.
-The risk of recurrence in the contralateral breast is simply too small to justify exposing patients to the …18min 21Andrew Buelt, MD and Jake Anderson, MD
+The risk of recurrence in the contralateral breast is simply too small to justify exposing patients to the …18min 21Andrew Buelt, MD and Jake Anderson, DO

 DOACs for VTE in Cancer - Tom DeLoughery for the Win!From March 2018, DOACs for VTE in Cancer - Tom DeLoughery for the Win!